Prompton, Pennsylvania: 2000 census

-Of the 103 households 31.1% had children under the age of 18 living with them, 57.3% were married couples living together, 9.7% had a female householder with no husband present, and 30.1% were non-families.
-28.2% of households were one person and 16.5% were one person aged 65 or older.
+Of the 103 households in the township, 31.1% had children who were under the age of eighteen living with them, 57.3% were married couples living together, 9.7% had a female householder with no husband present, and 30.1% were non-families.
+28.2% of households were one-person households and 16.5% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.36 and the average family size was 2.88.

-The age distribution was 24.7% under the age of 18, 3.3% from 18 to 24, 28.0% from 25 to 44, 25.5% from 45 to 64, and 18.5% 65 or older.
-The median age was 42 years.
-For every 100 females there were 94.4 males.
-For every 100 females age 18 and over, there were 84.8 males.
+The age distribution was 24.7% of residents who were under the age of eighteen, 3.3% who were aged eighteen to twenty-four, 28.0% who were aged forty-five to sixty-four, 25.5% who were aged forty-five to sixty-four, and 18.5% who were aged sixty-five or older.
+The median age was forty-two years.

+For every one hundred females, there were 94.4 males.
+For every one hundred females who were aged eighteen or older, there were 84.8 males.